 This code applies to all meetings of Council and Committees of Council of which all the members are Councillors (committees of council).
-Council committees whose members include persons other than Councillors, such as Council's adopted Community Committees are also required to follow this Code and in this instance where the code refers to Committee of Council, this is also taken to refer to Community Committees (with the exception of webcasting requirements).
+Council committees whose members include persons other than Councillors, such as Council's adopted Community Committees are also required to follow this Code and in this instance where the code refers to Committee of Council, this is also taken to refer to Community Committees (with the exception of webcasting requirements or where specifically noted in the Code).
 Supplementary procedures and processes will be available to assist Community committee members with Meeting Practices outside of this policy.